wroan92/User-login-with-php/README.md

 Once you've logged in, you'll see a welcome message with your username.
 You can log out by clicking the "Log out" link.

 ### License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.tct) file for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <hr>